davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 90pts.
+This assignment will be graded out of a total of 110pts.

+[15pts] hollowSquare() is implemented.
+It inputs a positive integer, n, and prints out
+a hollowed out square of dimension n.
+That is, only the "border" of the square should be
+printed.

 [15pts] reveal() is implemented.
 It inputs a positive integer, n, and prints n lines
 of output.
 Each line of output reveals one more digit.